Ancient Indian History: Concise UPSC Notes, Key Topics & Quick Revision

 Mahabhinishkramana = Great Renunciation at age 29.

-Four Sights inspired renunciation.
+The Four Sights inspired his renunciation.

 Buddha preached for 45 years across Magadha and Kosala.